inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 starting point for this new comprehensive process.

 |BNPB| and |DFATAusAid| through Australia-Indonesia Facility for Disaster
-Reduction (|AIFDR|) have working together to create a methodology and an open-source software tools related with realistic disaster scenario development as an input for contingency planning.
+Reduction (|AIFDR|) have working together to create a methodology and open-source software tools related with realistic disaster scenario development as an input for contingency planning.
 It will allow emergency disaster managers to improve their own scenario